 Please join us to celebrate the publication, for the first time in English, of Moisei Ginzburg's Style and Epoch (1924).
-Alexei Ginzburg, grandson of the architect, will talk about the book, his grandfather's theory, and the ongoing restoration of seminal Constructivist building - Narkomfin (Moscow) - of which Alexei is chief restoration architect.
+Alexei Ginzburg, grandson of the architect, will talk about the book, his grandfather's theory, and and bring us the latest news of the restoration of seminal Constructivist building - Narkomfin (Moscow) - of which Alexei is chief restoration architect.

 Style and Epoch by Moisei Ginzburg, first published in 1924, was the architect’s key work; it became the philosophical basis for the Constructivist group of architects.
 This facsimile edition follows on from the successful publication of the author’s 1934 work Dwelling, also published by Ginzburg Design with Fontanka (2017).

 Architect Alexei Ginzburg is currently working on the restoration of his grandfather’s famous Narkomfin building in Moscow (completed in 1932).
 As part of this project, Ginzburg Design has initiated the publication of Moisei Ginzburg’s four seminal publications on architecture and the built environment.

 The first of these, Style and Epoch (1924), emphasized the civilizing role of the machine and its capacity to rationalize new building types consistent with the needs of the working class.
 Asserting that the revolution had engendered a new constructive phase of architectural development, Ginzburg’s treatise was essentially a manifesto of Constructivism as the architectural style of the new Soviet era.
 After two industrial revolutions, architects were faced with new challenges.
 The response was an innovative approach to architecture that put people – their needs and functions – at its centre, and the development of a style that came to define the nature of architecture in the twentieth century, which today we call modernism.
 The significance of this book in terms of an understanding of culture, the avant-garde and the subsequent development of modernist architecture is hard to overestimate.